-- Attend school regularly.
-Be on time, bring all required supplies and completed homework.
+- Attend school regularly. - Be on time, bring all required supplies and completed homework.
 When finished for the day, leave the school grounds promptly. - Show common courtesy and respect to all: defiance of authority, abusive language and aggressive behaviours are unacceptable at all times. - Behave respectfully to all regardless of race, religion, gender, age, or sexual orientation. - Solve conflicts peacefully through discussion or by seeking help. - Dress appropriately for classes and activities - Reported membership with a group whose purpose or effect is to interfere with the operation of the school or school activities or with the safety and security of students and staff will not be tolerated. - Respect school property and the property of others. - Be aware of the school based and divisional policies regarding appropriate use of electronic mail and internet usage.
-Any violations shall be treated as a serious violation of policy and dealt with appropriately. - The camera/video function of all electronic devices (e.g. camera, cell phones, iPods etc.) is strictly prohibited except with the prior permission of the principal or a classroom teacher for a class/school/Division project/event. - Make the most of the time in school: strive for academic excellence through classroom participation. - Students who are in the school, but do not otherwise have a class, must be either in the library, cafeteria or be off campus.
-Students are required to carry an updated timetable with them at all times to verify prep periods. - Follow this code of conduct and any code that the school may have.
+Any violations shall be treated as a serious violation of policy and dealt with appropriately. - The camera/video function of all electronic devices (e.g. camera, cell phones, iPods etc.) is strictly prohibited except with the prior permission of the principal or a classroom teacher for a class/school/Division project/event. - Make the most of the time in school: strive for academic excellence through classroom participation. - Students who are in the school, but do not otherwise have a class, must be either in the library, cafeteria or be off campus. - Students are required to carry an updated timetable with them at all times to verify prep periods. - Follow this code of conduct and any code that the school may have. - Cell phones must be on silent and stored in student backpacks or their locker during class time.

-Any violations of the code of conduct will be dealt with quickly and with appropriate consequences as determined by the teachers and administration of the school
+Any violations of the code of conduct will be dealt with quickly and with appropriate consequences as determined by the teachers and administration of the school.